For the first time, I have hope for my future

-Unfortunately, the new school was an unsupportive environment and it wasn’t long before Jordan started experiencing severe anxiety and having panic attacks.
-His family decided to transfer him to Emerson High School where he met Noble, a YES school-based therapist.
+Unfortunately, the new school was an unsupportive environment, and it wasn’t long before Jordan started experiencing severe anxiety and panic attacks.
+His family decided to transfer him to Emerson High School, where he met Noble, a YES school-based therapist.

 “Just being able to talk to someone and having them listen, was very helpful.”
 He appreciated the concrete skills Noble shared to help him control his anxiety.
 “She would tell me to fill a pan, or bucket, with ice-cold water and put my face in it when I was beginning to panic.
 Surprisingly, that worked really well.”

 Jordan eventually dropped out of high school to pursue his GED and was able to continue working with Noble at the YES Bellevue office.
 Over the next couple of years, Jordan also began seeing Dr. McGuire, YES’ onsite psychiatrist.
-Working together with Dr. McGuire and Noble, Jordan was diagnosed with Bi-Polar II disorder, and once on the right treatment plan, Jordan was finally able to focus on getting sober and staying healthy.
-He continued to work his recovery through YES’ Life in Recovery Group.
+Working with Dr. McGuire and Noble, Jordan was diagnosed with Bi-Polar II disorder.
+Once on the right treatment plan, Jordan could finally focus on getting sober and staying healthy.
+He continued to work on his recovery through YES’ Life in Recovery Group.

 What the future holds

 This year Jordan turns 21.
-He is currently enrolled at Lake Washington Technical College, pursuing a physical therapist degree, while also working a full-time job.
+He is currently enrolled at Lake Washington Technical College, pursuing a physical therapist degree while working a full-time job.
 He is proud of how far he has come and what he has been able to accomplish.